cozy/cozy-stack/docs/flagship.md

 ## SSO logout integration

-When the flagship app authenticates via OpenID Connect, it must send an ID token that contains the `sid` claim when it exchanges its delegated code at `POST /oidc/access_token`.
-Cozy stores that session identifier in the OAuth client.
+When the flagship app authenticates via OpenID Connect, the session ID (`sid`) is obtained from the delegated code.
+The cloudery sends the `id_token` when requesting the delegated code from the stack, and the stack extracts and stores the `sid` claim with the code.
+When the flagship app exchanges the delegated code at `POST /oidc/access_token`, the session ID is automatically retrieved and stored in the OAuth client.
 When the user signs out of the flagship app and the client is removed, the stack calls the identity provider's `end_session_endpoint` (when one is declared in the provider configuration) so the upstream SSO session is closed as well.
 This keeps the Cozy session and the external provider in sync during logout.

 ## Manual certification